se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 1. License Grant

-Subject to this EULA, Licensor grants you a personal, non-exclusive, non-transferable, revocable license to install and use showcases-core on devices you own or control for purposes.
+Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use showcases-core on devices you own or control for purposes, and—subject to Section 3—to make and distribute copies as permitted therein.

 ## 2. Ownership